How to Record a Sales Receipt in QuickBooks 2013

 (Optional) To print a copy of the receipt, click the Print button.

+Once you’ve printed the receipt, you can hand it to your customer.
 The Previous, Next, Find, Spelling, History, and Time/Cost buttons on the Enter Sales Receipts window work identically to the same buttons on the Create Invoices window.

 Click the Save & Close or Save & New button to save the sales receipt.